Botanical Name: Catharanthus roseus

 Fertilizer: Feed every 2 weeks with a balanced water-soluble fertilizer diluted by half while periwinkle plant is growing and flowering.

 Propagation: Sow seed indoors in late winter or early spring.
+Maintain 70°F/21°C for germination, which takes about 2-3 weeks.
 New 3 in (8 cm) stem tip cuttings can be taken in spring or early summer and planted in moist potting mix.